python-cffi/cffi/doc/source/index.rst

 platform as well as on Win32.
 There are some Windows-specific issues left.

-It currently supports CPython 2.x.
-Support for CPython 3.x should not be too hard.
+It currently supports CPython 2.6, 2.7 and 3.x (tested with 3.3).
 Support for PyPy is coming soon.
 (In fact, the authors of CFFI are also on the PyPy team; we plan to make it the first (and fastest) choice for PyPy.)

 Requirements:

-* CPython 2.6 or 2.7 (you need ``python-dev``)
+* CPython 2.6 or 2.7 or 3.x (you need ``python-dev``)

 * pycparser 2.06 or 2.07: http://code.google.com/p/pycparser/